 - If you’re trying a maternal elimination diet and still breast-feeding, eat only the foods your doctor or dietitian suggests.

 - If you’re trying an elimination diet with your child using Neocate, do not introduce any other formula or foods until directed by your doctor or dietitian.

 My baby’s bowel movements have changed since beginning Neocate.
 Is this normal?

 Yes, this is perfectly normal and common.
 Stools can change in consistency and color when a child is introduced to an elemental formula such as Neocate.

 The reason for this is that Neocate is a very simple form of nutrition.
-The change in color is due to bile.
+A green stool color has to do with bile.
 Bile helps digest food in your intestines.
 Since the nutrients in Neocate are already broken down, the bile isn’t used and is excreted, giving the stools a greenish color.
-It’s a natural effect of taking Neocate and does not affect your baby’s health—that’s why our motto is “Green Is Glorious.”
+It’s a natural effect of taking a formula like Neocate and does not affect your baby’s health—that’s why our motto is “Green Is Glorious.”